punya-shree-ts/Agricultural-Monitoring-and-Crop-yield-Prediction/README.md

 - Precision: 88%
 - Used Random Forest for best generalizability
 - Also used Gradient Boosting for better prediction
+- Users can select between two language options for a more personalized experience - English and Kannada

 ## 📸 Snapshots
 - Home Page